White Oak Road

-Nearly 8,000 men and eight generals were lost in one stroke, either killed, captured, or wounded.
-The remnants of the Army of Northern Virginia arrived in Farmville on April 7 where rations awaited them, but the Union forces followed so quickly that the Confederate cavalry had to make a stand in the streets of the town to allow their fellow troops to escape and most Confederates never received the much-needed rations.
+In one stroke, nearly 8,000 men and eight generals were lost, either killed, captured, or wounded.
+The remnants of the Army of Northern Virginia arrived in Farmville on April 7, where rations awaited them.
+But the Union forces followed so quickly that the Confederate cavalry had to make a stand in the town’s streets to allow their fellow troops to escape, and most Confederates never received the much-needed rations.

-Blocked once again by Grant’s army, Lee once more swung west hoping that he could be supplied farther down the railroad line and then turn south.
-Just north of Farmville, Lee turned west onto the Richmond-Lynchburg Stage Road and was followed by Union troops.
+Blocked once again by Grant’s army, Lee once more swung west, hoping that he could be supplied farther down the railroad line and then turn south.
+Lee turned west onto the Richmond-Lynchburg Stage Road north of Farmville and followed Union troops.
 Unbeknownst to Lee, however, the Federal cavalry and the V, XXIV, and XXV Corps were also moving along shorter roads south of the Appomattox River to cut him off.
 While in Farmville on April 7, Grant sent a letter to Lee asking for the surrender of his army.
-Lee, in the vicinity of Cumberland Church, received the letter and read it.
+In the vicinity of Cumberland Church, Lee received the letter and read it.
 He then handed it to one of his most trusted corps commanders, Lieutenant General James Longstreet, who tersely replied, “Not yet.”

-As Lee continued his march westward. he knew the desperate situation his army faced.
-If he could reach Appomattox Station before the Federal troops he could receive rations sent from Lynchburg and then make his way to Danville via Campbell Court House (Rustburg) and Pittsylvania County.
+As Lee continued his march westward, he knew his army’s desperate situation.
+Suppose he could reach Appomattox Station before the Federal troops.
+In that case, he could receive rations sent from Lynchburg and then make his way to Danville via Campbell Court House in Rustburg and Pittsylvania County.
 If not, he would have no choice but to surrender.